ArqTras/FAQ-ArQmA/Wallet and daemon.md

 `  arqma-wallet-cli [--wallet-file=<file>|--generate-new-wallet=<file>] [<COMMAND>]`

 General options:
-  `--help                                Produce help message` `--version                             Output version information` Wallet options:
+  `--help Produce help message`

+  `--version Output version information`
+Wallet options:

-  `--daemon-address arg                  Use daemon instance at <host>:<port>` `--daemon-host arg                     Use daemon instance at host <arg>                                        instead of localhost`
+  `--daemon-address arg  Use daemon instance at <host>:<port>`

+  `--daemon-host arg Use daemon instance at host <arg> instead of localhost`

   `--trusted-daemon Enable commands which rely on a trusted daemon`

   `--untrusted-daemon Disable commands which rely on a trusted daemon`

-  `--password arg                        Wallet password (escape/quote as                                        needed)` `--password-file arg                   Wallet password file` `--daemon-port arg (=0)                Use daemon instance at port <arg>                                        instead of 19993`
+  `--password arg Wallet password (escape/quote as needed)`

+  `--password-file arg Wallet password file`

+  `--daemon-port arg (=0) Use daemon instance at port <arg> instead of 19993`

   `--daemon-login arg Specify username[:password] for daemon RPC client`

   `--testnet For testnet.
 Daemon must also be launched with --testnet flag`

   `--stagenet For stagenet.
 Daemon must also be launched with --stagenet flag`

   `--shared-ringdb-dir arg (=C:\ProgramData\.shared-ringdb, C:\ProgramData\.shared-ringdb\testnet if 'testnet', C:\ProgramData\.shared-ringdb\stagenet if 'stagenet') Set shared ring database path`

   `--kdf-rounds arg (=1) Number of rounds for the key derivation function`

-  `--hw-device arg                       HW device to use` `--tx-notify arg                       Run a program for each new incoming                                        transaction, '%s' will be replaced by the transaction hash`
+  `--hw-device arg HW device to use`

+  `--tx-notify arg Run a program for each new incoming transaction, '%s' will be replaced by the transaction hash`

-  `--wallet-file arg                     Use wallet <arg>` `--generate-new-wallet arg             Generate new wallet and save it to                                        <arg>` `--generate-from-device arg            Generate new wallet from device and                                        save it to <arg>`
+  `--wallet-file arg Use wallet <arg>`

+  `--generate-new-wallet arg Generate new wallet and save it to <arg>`

+  `--generate-from-device arg Generate new wallet from device and save it to <arg>`

-  `--generate-from-view-key arg          Generate incoming-only wallet from view key` `--generate-from-spend-key arg         Generate deterministic wallet from spend key` `--generate-from-keys arg              Generate wallet from private keys` `--generate-from-multisig-keys arg     Generate a master wallet from multisig wallet keys` `--generate-from-json arg              Generate wallet from JSON format file` `--mnemonic-language arg               Language for mnemonic` `--command arg`
+  `--generate-from-view-key arg          Generate incoming-only wallet from view key`

+  `--generate-from-spend-key arg         Generate deterministic wallet from spend key`

+  `--generate-from-keys arg              Generate wallet from private keys`

+  `--generate-from-multisig-keys arg     Generate a master wallet from multisig wallet keys`

+  `--generate-from-json arg              Generate wallet from JSON format file`

+  `--mnemonic-language arg               Language for mnemonic`

+  `--command arg`

-  `--restore-deterministic-wallet        Recover wallet using Electrum-style                                        mnemonic seed`
+  `--restore-deterministic-wallet        Recover wallet using Electrum- style mnemonic seed`

   `--restore-multisig-wallet             Recover multisig wallet using Electrum-style mnemonic seed`

   `--non-deterministic                   Generate non-deterministic view and spend keys`

   `--electrum-seed arg                   Specify Electrum seed for wallet recovery/creation`

-  `--allow-mismatched-daemon-version     Allow communicating with a daemon that uses a different RPC version` `--restore-height arg (=0)             Restore from specific blockchain height`
+  `--allow-mismatched-daemon-version     Allow communicating with a daemon that uses a different RPC version`

+  `--restore-height arg (=0)             Restore from specific blockchain height`

   `--do-not-relay                        The newly created transaction will not be relayed to the ArQ-Net`

-  `--create-address-file                 Create an address file for new wallets` `--subaddress-lookahead arg            Set subaddress lookahead sizes to                                        <major>:<minor>`
+  `--create-address-file                 Create an address file for new wallets`

+  `--subaddress-lookahead arg            Set subaddress lookahead sizes to <major>:<minor>`

-  `--use-english-language-names          Display English language names` `--log-file arg                        Specify log file` `--log-level arg                       0-4 or categories` `--max-log-file-size arg (=104850000)  Specify maximum log file size [B]` `--max-concurrency arg (=0)            Max number of threads to use for a                                        parallel job`
+  `--use-english-language-names          Display English language names`

+  `--log-file arg                        Specify log file`

+  `--log-level arg                       0-4 or categories`

+  `--max-log-file-size arg (=104850000)  Specify maximum log file size [B]`

+  `--max-concurrency arg (=0)            Max number of threads to use for a parallel job`

   `--config-file arg                     Config file`